MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 ![obraz](https://github.com/MaciejGulaj99/PowerBI_MuseSpotifyDataset/assets/142632444/ec8560c7-4930-48a1-bac6-b4817672706b)

 We can see that, there is no correlation between popularity and energy and quite a little between popularity/danceability and popularity/valence.
 Let's dig in into that.
+Take a look on idvidual albums, which of these have

 ## Dashboard